 If you have Halloween Party Games, you must have prizes!
-A small cash prize is always acceptable, but this is where the dollar store, amazon, and oriental traders will come in handy.
+A small cash prize is always acceptable, and gift cards are great, but this is where the dollar store, amazon, and oriental traders will come in handy.
 You can find tons of items that work for prizes.

-You can put together small prize bags in clear bags, full of age-appropriate toys, gift cards, and/or candy.
-Then place the prize bags in a basket and let the winners choose their prize.
+You can assemble small prize bags in clear bags full of age-appropriate toys, gift cards, and/or candy.
+Then, place the prize bags in a basket and let the winners choose their prizes.

 outdoor decoration ideas